gelso/TubeEase/README.md

 # TubeEase

-A simple tool to interact with YouTube's API.
+A simple client-side tool to interact with YouTube's API.
+Just download and open in your browser!

+## How to Use
+1. Download all files from this repository to your computer
+2. Follow the setup instructions below to get your YouTube API key
+3. Configure your API key in the `config.js` file
+4. Open `ita.html` (or your preferred language version) in your web browser
+5. Start using TubeEase!

+*Note: More language versions coming soon - currently available: Italian (ita.html)*

 ## Setup Instructions